akeneo/pim-community-dev/UPGRADE-1.4.md

 ### Validator Component [TODO]

+We hot fixed the %validator.class% parameters by using the "old one" in pim_validator.

 The validation engine has been replaced, both options are:
  - use the deprecated one (will be removed in 3.0)
  - try to direct upgrade to the new one